Gold Price in Chinese Yuan (Renminbi)

 The Chinese Panda coin is one of the most popular coins produced in China, and it is a favorite with investors and collectors.
 The Chinese Panda Gold Coin is produced by the Chinese Mint and was first introduced in 1982 in both bullion and proof coin versions.

 The Chinese Gold Panda coin is a sovereign coin series, similar to the American Gold Eagle or the Canadian Gold Maple Leaf.
 These gold coins come in several different weights.
-Each Chinese Gold Panda coin is considered good legal tender in China, with the coin’s face value determined by the coin’s weight.
+Each Chinese Gold Panda coin is considered legal tender in China, with the coin’s face value determined by the coin’s weight.

 The Chinese Gold Panda Coin uses a different design on its obverse from year to year, (with 2001 and 2002 being the exception) making the series somewhat unique.
 Beginning in 2016, these gold coins are now minted in and weighed in grams rather than troy ounces.
 The coin weights can vary from very small to quite large.
 An investor could buy a Chinese Gold Panda with a weight as small as a single gram or as large as a kilo.